rashmijayasekara/google-clone/README.md

 ## Google Clone
 ### About the Project
 A clone of the Google.com search engine with HTML5 and CSS3.
-Here we have generated and displayed the search results by consuming Google Web Services. <strong>Media Queries</strong> have been used in this project to make website responsive. <strong>Grid Layout</strong> have been used in Google app sub menu.
+Here we have generated and displayed the search results by consuming Google Web Services. <strong>Media Queries</strong> have been used in this project to make the website responsive. <strong> Grid Layout</strong> has been used in the Google app sub-menu.
 ### Build with
 - HTML 5
 - CSS 3